 Dominican University is a good decision for students pursuing an International Relations & National Security degree.
 Based in River Forest, Illinois, Dominican U affords a secure, suburban experience for students.

+Freshman students are not required to live on-campus at Dominican University.
 Even if you aren't from Illinois, you aren't going to feel as if you're the odd one out at this school.
 Around 6.1% of undergrads are from out-of-state.
-This school attracts the best of the best, and the average SAT score of applicants is about 1,055.
-Take a virtual tour to explore Dominican U's campus.
+For additional information, look at college scorecard.

 Any student pursuing a degree in International Relations & National Security needs to look into Saint Xavier University.
 Positioned in Chicago, Illinois, this university is optimum for individuals who blossom in a city setting.